 What we are doing to Save Muskoka

-We are pleased that District included several of our suggested improvements to the clauses relating to protection of our lakes, however, we believe they could be strengthened further and have written a letter to the final approval authority, the Ministry of Municipal Affairs and Housing (MMAH), detailing our suggestions.
+We are pleased that District included several of our suggested improvements to the clauses relating to the protection of our lakes, however, we believe they could be strengthened further and have written a letter to the final approval authority, the Ministry of Municipal Affairs and Housing (MMAH), detailing our suggestions.
 Unfortunately, those suggestions were not included in the final version of the District OPA which was approved by MMAH in June, 2019.
 We continue to work with District to have strengthened resorts policies.

 Our WAVES newsletter provides timely updates on our progress and keeps our members engaged.
 Wave archive is available here.

 Our petition to protect the lakes from overdevelopment reached over 25,000 signatures and was instrumental in raising awareness of the threat to the natural environment and unique character of Muskoka!

 Thanks to the record numbers of people who voted to protect the future of Muskoka, the candidates who support sustainable development now form a majority on four of Muskoka’s municipal councils.